johndwells/Minimee/README.md

 # Behaviour Changes in 2.x

+### Configuration
-Configuring via Global Variables is no longer supported, and configuring via EE's $config variable has changed; consult the Upgrade notes for more.
+Configuring via Global Variables is no longer supported, and __configuring via EE's $config variable has changed__; consult the Upgrade notes for more.

+### Debug
-The 'debug' setting has been removed.
+The `debug="yes"` setting has been removed.
 Now, simply turn on EE's "Template Debugging", visit your front end and search the page for "Minimee [" - all Notice, Warning and Error messages will be reported.

+### combine="no" and minify="no"
 With Minimee 1.x if you were to set both `combine="no"` and `minify="no"`, Minimee would disable itself and not run at all.
-Now, Minimee will still create cached files of what assets it parses, yet they will simply not be combined into a single file, and not be minified.
+Now, Minimee will still create cached files of what assets it parses, yet they will simply not be combined into a single file, and/or not be minified.

+### Cachebusting
 A new "Cachebust" setting allows you to manually trigger Minimee to create new cache files.
 For most setups this is unneccessary, however edge cases will find this useful - such as when [Minimee+LESS](https://github.com/johndwells/Minimee-LESS) needs to be re-run due to a modified `@import` file which Minimee is unable to detect.

 # Upgrading from 1.x

-## Filename Case Sensitivity
+### Filename Case Sensitivity

 There is a file who's name has **_changed case_**, which may go unrecognised with versioning systems such as SVN/Git; this will cause EE to throw big nasty errors if 1.x is overwritten with 2.x and this case change is not maintained.
 The file is: